-Share repurchases may be made by the Company from time to time in open market transactions at prevailing market prices and are subject to relevant rules under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
-The Company will effect repurchase transactions in compliance with Rule 10b-18 under the Exchange Act and the Company’s insider trading policy.
+Share repurchases may be made by the Company from time to time in open market transactions at prevailing market prices or under one or more trading plans adopted to comply with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
+The Company will carry out all such repurchase transactions in compliance with Rule 10b-18 under the Exchange Act.

 About the Company